-Life insurance is a complicated beast.
-Such is the nature of a resource that is designed specifically to provide posthumous financial aid to an individual’s surviving loved ones, accounting for oftentimes decades of potential expenses along the way.
+Some might say it’s complicated, but such is the nature of a resource that is designed specifically to provide posthumous financial aid to an individual’s surviving loved ones, accounting for oftentimes decades of potential expenses along the way.

 Based on your stage of life (and that of your family members), you will need to plan out your insurance coverage accordingly.
-Especially if you have a whole life insurance policy, you need to account for not only your family’s lifestyle and survival – including, of course, necessities like housing, food, clothing, etc. – but also anticipate any curveballs the future will surely send your way.
+Especially if you have a whole life insurance policy, you need to account for not only your family’s lifestyle and survival – including necessities like housing, food, clothing, etc. – but also anticipate any curveballs the future will surely send your way.
 Coming up with an annual long-term expense figure isn’t a bad start.

 As you determine this number, don’t forget to consider the rate of inflation.
 In addition, if you have children, include education, mortgage and other expenses that you would otherwise have provided for them, allowing you to ensure that they have little to nothing to worry about financially in your absence.
 Without the benefit of clairvoyance, you might not be able to pinpoint their future needs with 100% accuracy, but you can at least invest enough to cover the inevitable expenses that will arise.